Fees, Payment & Insurance

-The following groups of GSU students are required to have health insurance:
+The following groups of Georgia State University students are required to have health insurance:

-- Graduate and undergraduate students enrolled in programs that require proof of health insurance as determined by GSU.
+- Undergraduate and graduate students enrolled in programs that require proof of health insurance as determined by Georgia State University

 Additionally, a voluntary plan is available for those students not covered under the mandatory plan who are enrolled in at least 6 credit hours.

-If your health insurance company provides coverage for care provided at Georgia State University Health Clinic, it is your responsibility to know the limitations and requirements of your plan prior to receiving services.
-In many cases, your insurance plan may require per-authorization and possibly an out-of-network referral in order for the service to be covered.
+The Student Health Clinic will only file health claims for students insured by United Healthcare.
+If you have any questions, please call 404-413-1930 for more information.
+If your health insurance company provides coverage for care provided at Georgia State University Student Health Clinic, it is your responsibility to know the limitations and requirements of your plan prior to receiving services.
+In many cases, your insurance plan may require pre-authorization and possibly an out-of-network referral in order for the service to be covered.
 If you are unsure of your coverage, please contact the customer service department of your insurance plan.
 Most companies list their phone number on the back of the insurance card.

 Check with your insurance company on how to submit a claim form (companies have different requirements).
-Typically you must fill out your insurance company’s claim form and send it along with a copy of the Billing Invoice.
+Typically you must fill out your insurance company’s claim form and send it with a copy of the billing invoice.
 Please arrange for the insurance company to reimburse you.

 Georgia State University Student Health Clinic cannot accept the responsibility for submitting or collecting your insurance claim or for negotiating a settlement on a disputed claim.